CDS 100 5 credits

 Chemical Dependency and the Family

 Models of family therapy and overview of structural, functional and systems approaches as applied to the chemically dependent family.
 Treatment issues related to family, stages of adaptation to chemical dependency, family roles, co-dependency, children of alcoholics, and adult children of alcoholics.
-Prerequisites: CDS 100, CDS 101 or instructor permission.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

-This course focuses on contemporary ethical issues in the field of chemical dependency counseling including professional and peer relationships, boundaries, NADAAC code of ethics, multiple relationships and values in the counseling relationship.
-Prerequisites: CDS 100, CDS 101 or instructor permission.
-Concurrent enrollment in CDS 208 required.
+This course focuses on contemporary legal and ethical issues in the field of chemical dependency counseling including professional and peer relationships, boundaries, NADAAC code of ethics, multiple relationships and values in the counseling relationship and laws surrounding counseling including confidentiality and HIPPA regulations.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

 CDS 210 3 credits